-Introducing lifts and/ or hoist as well as any other technological input in buildings built before 1940 is permitted, provided that it does not interfere with valuable vaults or floors.
+Introducing lifts and/ or hoist as well as any other technological input in the traditional buildings is permitted, provided that it does not interfere with valuable vaults or floors.
 The introduction of technical volumes or any other volume on the roofs is not permitted.